Conjunction for Class 5

 5. Though

-“As” is used to show the contrast between.
-For example: Clara wanted to play outside, though it was raining.
+“Though” is used to show the contrast between two possibilities.
+For example, Clara wanted to play outside, though it was raining.

 Types of Conjunctions